 Rolling the Poori

-Knead the puri dough again for a minute until it is smooth and then divide it into 14-16 equal size pieces.
-Roll each piece to make a smooth ball and press it gently in between your palms.
+Knead the puri dough again for a minute until it is smooth.
+Then, divide it into 14-16 equal-sized pieces.
+Roll each piece into a smooth ball and press it gently between your palms.

 Take one dough ball and apply 2-3 drops of oil over it.
 Roll it into a 4-inch circle using a rolling pin.
 The side of the circle should be slightly thinner than the center.
-Roll 3-4 balls and keep the rest covered with a kitchen cloth.
+Roll 3-4 balls and cover the rest with a kitchen cloth.

 Note – Never use dry flour to roll the puri.
 It will burn in the oil while frying, become black, and stick to the next puri.

-Tip – If you have trouble rolling out round puri, then roll the dough into a rough circle.
-Use a cookie cutter or any sharp 4-inch round object and cut the dough into a round using it.
+Tip – If you have trouble rolling out round puri, roll the dough into a rough circle.
+Use a cookie cutter or any sharp 4-inch round object to cut the dough into a round.
 You can also use a tortilla press to roll them.

-Heat 4-5 cups of oil in a pan over high heat until the temperature of the oil is very high.
-We need very hot oil to fry the poories.
-If they are fried in less hot oil, they will not puff up perfectly and will also absorb more oil.
+Heat 4-5 cups of oil in a pan over high heat until the oil temperature is very high.
+You need very hot oil to fry the poori.
+If fried in less hot oil, they will not puff up perfectly and absorb more oil.

-Note – To check if the oil is hot enough, drop a small ball of dough into it.
-If it rises immediately, it means the oil is hot enough to fry the puri.
-If the ball does not rise immediately, then heat the oil for some more time.
+Note – Drop a small dough ball into the oil to check if it is hot enough.
+If it rises immediately, the oil is hot enough to fry the puri.
+If the ball does not rise immediately, heat the oil for more time.

-Slide a rolled puri from the side of the pan gently in the hot oil and fry until it puffs up (10-15 seconds).
+Slide a rolled puri gently from the side of the pan into the hot oil and fry until it puffs up (10-15 seconds).
 Keep pressing gently with the back of a slotted spoon.
-Flip and fry from the other side as well until nicely browned (10-15 seconds).
+Flip and fry from the other side until nicely browned (10-15 seconds).

 Drain it on a plate lined with paper towels.
 Fry all the rolled puri in the same manner.